Total Hip Replacement, Anterior Approach

 Traditionally, hip arthroplasty, commonly known as hip replacement, has been performed by accessing the joint through the rear of the leg.
 Recent advances in technique, however, have made an anterior approach, during which the surgeon accesses the hip joint through the front of the leg, a more desirable option for most patients.

-An anterior approach offers a number of advantages.
+An anterior approach offers several advantages.
 Whereas during traditional hip replacement surgery, muscles had to be cut and subsequently reattached, using the anterior approach, these muscles need only be moved aside.
 Moreover, an anterior hip replacement provides the surgeon with the opportunity to clearly visualize the entire hip socket and to implant a variety of necessary devices.

 The minimally invasive anterior approach also lowers the risk of dislocation common in other hip replacement procedures.
 By maintaining the integrity of the muscles and the hip capsule, this procedure also provides the stability to keep leg lengths equal and so avoids the need for leg lengthening.